 Once we’d built a strong content strategy for TCM, an essential part of the success was planning quality social media posts that were published at regular intervals.

 There were a few key guidelines we followed, which you should follow too to make sure your posts are engaging no matter who your audience is — and what your subject matter might be.

 - Always use a visual element in your post.
 Images are great, videos can be better.

 - If you are using a video, make sure you include subtitles, improving accessibility and enabling people to absorb the content even with their sound off.

 - Be direct.
 Attention spans are short.
 Tell them what they’ll learn by reading your content.

 Increase the volume of leads you receive through inbound

 Being able to take these individual steps might be easy, but delivering them as part of an overarching strategy that stays consistent even as resource levels — and business priorities — change is the real challenge.

 TCM recognised the commercial advantage to leveraging a third-party marketing team to deliver repeatable, scalable results, month after month through an ongoing partnership.

-And if, like TCM, you’re looking for a partner to manage and execute a consistent marketing strategy that delivers results for your business, get in touch.
+If, like TCM, you’re looking for a partner to help you generate more inbound marketing leads for your business, get in touch today.